The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 24 May 2025

-About: Hedge woundwort is a plant of numerous habitats, from the far south to the far north of Great Britain, including woodland, hedgerows, rough grassland, and the banks of waterways.
+About: Hedge woundwort is a plant of numerous habitats, from the far north to the far south of Great Britain, including woodland, hedgerows, rough grassland, and the banks of waterways.

 Devil's-bit scabious (Succisa pratensis)